UB has implemented several guidelines and protocols to ensure that our campuses are safe for our faculty, staff and

 Prior to returning to campus for UB's fall 2020 semester, all employees should do the following:

-Volunteers, adjunct faculty, tenants/affiliates residing in UB facilities, vendors, visitors and invited guests to campus who are otherwise not affiliated with the university are required to complete the Daily Health Check prior to their arrival on campus.
+NOTE: All Visitors (e.g., invited guests, vendors) who are otherwise not affiliated with the university are required to complete the Daily Health Check prior to their arrival on campus.
+An accessible form for visitors is available here.